 Spotting a live louse or nymph (a young louse) is often the only sign of an infestation.
-Nits alone doesn't confirm an infestation.
+Seeing nits alone doesn't confirm an infestation.
 In many children, head lice don't cause any discomfort.
 When symptoms do happen, the most common problem is itching that may start weeks or even months after the lice move in.

-Itching from lice is caused by an allergic reaction to their bites.
-Scratching may lead to sores or raw skin on the scalp.
-Although uncommon, sores related to scratching can become infected by skin bacteria.
-Call a doctor promptly if the skin becomes red, swollen, or painful; or the lymph nodes in the neck become tender.
+The itching from lice is caused by an allergic reaction to the bug bites.
+A lot of scratching may lead to sores or raw skin on the scalp.
+It's not common, but sores from scratching can become infected.
+Call a doctor quickly if the skin becomes red, swollen, or painful; or the lymph nodes in the neck become tender.
 These may be signs of a skin infection.

 Head lice will not go away on their own.
 If you suspect your child has an infestation, there are several steps you should take right away.
-Take your child to the doctor to confirm the diagnosis.
+Call your doctor to confirm the diagnosis.
 Notify your child's day care or school so other students can be checked.
 Examine all other members of the household for signs of lice.
 Finally, treat everyone who's infected at the same time.

 You can find lice killing treatments over the counter.
 They are made from extracts of chrysanthemums or a synthetic version that is similar.
 They are considered safe, but they may not be recommended for young children.
 SOMETIMES LICE ARE RESISTANT to these.
 Speak to your doctor about whether the lice in your area are resistant to these drugs.
-No matter what you treat with, follow instructions on the label carefully regarding how long the medication should be left on the hair and how it should be washed off.
+No matter what you treat with, follow instructions on the label carefully for how long the medication should be left on the hair and how it should be washed off.
 A second treatment may be needed 9 to 10 days later.